padmedia/lead-magnet-landing-page/readme.md

 Find and replace [URL_TO_YOUR_DRIP_FORM] for the actual URL found in your embedded form.

-I hope you enjoy this and it helps to quickly and cheaply validate your new market positioning.
+I hope you enjoy this and it helps you to quickly validate your new market positioning.